formlio/forml/docs/testing.rst

     from forml import testing

 .. seealso::
-    See the :doc:`tutorials <tutorials/index>` for a real case unit test implementations.
+    See the :ref:`tutorials <tutorials>` for a real case unit test implementations.

 Operator Test Case Outcome Assertions